GCTC-NTGC/gc-digital-talent/documentation/graphq.md

 ### 📖 Storybook

-Since our props require a specific type that comes from the code generator, we need to massage the mock data we pass into stories.
-Thankfully, we have a nice little helper to do this.
+Since the props require a specific type that comes from the code generator, the mocked data passed into stories needs to be massaged.
+Thankfully, there is a nice little helper to do this.

 ```tsx
 // PoolCard.stories.tsx